Jong-w/Honetwork/README.md

 ## From Extensive to Efficient: Dynamic Hierarchical Reinforcement Learning withAdaptive Long Short-Term Goals

 This code is for "From Extensive to Efficient: Dynamic Hierarchical Reinforcement Learning withAdaptive Long Short-Term Goals".
-Our work introduced hierarchy-drop, novel approach that dynamically tailors hierarchies in accordance with environmental needs to improve the efficiency and effectiveness of learning in complex environments.
+Our work introduced hierarchy-drop, novel approach that dynamically tailors hierarchies in accordance with environmental needs to improve the efficiency and effectiveness of learning in dynamic environments.

 Authors: Jong Won Kim, Dongjae Kim